alexiscarlier/LearningGoAndReact/learing-diary.md

 #### Actions:
 * Consolidate our understanding of the Go server
-* Define the purpose of the Client, Router, Handler and Message `structs` in the Go server
+* Define the purpose of the Client, Router, Handler and Message `struct`s in the Go server

 ### Day 4 - Thursday

-We carried on the structure of 2 pairs on Go and 1 pair on react.
-Team react is exploring testing in React today.
+We carried on the structure of two pairs on Go and on pair on React.
+Team React is exploring testing in React today.
 Team Go is exploring test driving the back end server.

 We had shared ‘spelunking’ session, where we went line-by-line to question the purpose of every line of code to ensure everyone in the group understood the flow.

-We agreed to make a growing ‘universe’ of our code in a diagram we would all add to.

 We agreed to diagram the React front-end components.

 #### Learning gains:
-* How to test components being rendered in react using Jest + Enzyme
+* Testing components being rendered in react using Jest + Enzyme
+* Mocking sever connections in Go using ws-test

+#### Actions:
+* Make a growing ‘universe’ of our code in a diagram we would all add to.
+* Review and confirm the purpose of the `&` and `*` tokens in Go

 ### Day 5 - Friday

+We began with a longer stand-up in which we diagrammed both the React client and Go server sides of the project.
+We then diagrammed to plan the next features of Neighbour.ly which would allow posts to be submitted and retrieved from the database.

+One pair worked on handling the 'add post' message on the Go server, another pair worked on handling the 'subscript feed' message, and another pair continued to test-drive new components on the React front end.

+#### Learning gains:
+* Manipulating data in a RethinkDB database through REQL

+#### Actions:
+* Research how we would implement a build script to set up the database on first use
+* Research how to approach testing a JavaScript WebSocket

 ### Day 6 - Saturday

+We each worked remotely, but communicated regularly with some pairing.

+One pair decided that the 'subscribe feed' message should be emitted in the `onConnect` function.
+Tests were added to the client-side WebSocket, using an external package to manually send messages from a server connection.

+[Add achievements of others]

+#### Learning gains:
+* Manipulating component state in React to implement user signing in and out
+* Mocking web server connections on the front end to test a JavaScript WebSocket object
+* Use of callbacks in unit tests to control tests with asynchronous behaviour

+#### Actions:
+* Research testing signing in and out in a React app
+* Find a means of manually sending a close message to a WebSocket to test it

 ### Day 7 - Sunday